 It has increased people's awareness of possibilities there are at public libraries when it comes to having a place to meet and gather, unleashing the libraries' potential in involving and engaging citizens in sustainable activities.

 The project has, in itself, an effect and impact, locally and nationally in DK.
 But its usefulness lies even more so in its replicability and materials created for the project.

-Elements that can be used as inspiration for the Grey4Green project Practically everything can be used.
+Practically everything can be used.